jgeraigery/SpotlightHelp/pages/ConnectHyperv/hyperv_connect_details.md

 ---

-## How to enter / edit Hyper-V connection details
+## How to enter / edit connection details

-Use a Spotlight Client to enter / edit Hyper-V connection details.
+Use a Spotlight Client to enter / edit connection details.

 From the Spotlight Client